mareo-ai/engram-ai/README.md

-# Engram
+# Engram AI

-Engram is a small, open-source memory layer for AI agents.
+Engram AI is a small, open-source memory layer for AI agents.
 It turns conversations into explicit, structured memories that persist across sessions — without becoming a framework.

 ## Why Engram
 - **Long-term memory, not RAG.** Use Engram to store user preferences, goals, and ongoing projects.